keobox/turic/lesson24/topics.md

 - A comment about the implementation of local variables without changing the language's semantics.
   - Added and example using something like tuples in `program.tf`.
+  - Added a `swap` implementation using local variables.